 The Rubell family, whose name has been synonymous with art and philanthropy in Miami for decades, has renovated a 100,000-square-foot industrial space west of Wynwood to showcase its massive collection.
 The family prides itself on finding great artists early in their careers, and visiting the museum you’ll find stuff from Jean-Michel Basquiat, Keith Haring, Jeff Koons, Rashid Johnson, and others from long before the world knew their names.
 The private collection is beyond impressive, with 7,200 works from more than 1,000 artists.
 And its new home is a work of modern art in and of itself, the creation of Selldorf Architects with more than 50,000 square feet of gallery space.

 Know before you go: Members get free admission all year long, but general admission for adults is $15.
 Seniors are $12, and students $10.
 U.S. military veterans are free.
 The museum is currently open Wednesday, Thursday, and Sunday from 11:30 am - 5:30 pm, and Friday and Saturday from 11:30 am - 5:30 pm.
 Advance tickets are recommended, but not required.

-Know before you go: Adults are $10, seniors and students $8, children 6-12 $5, and children under 6 and military families are free.
+Know before you go: Adults are $10, seniors and students $8, children six to 12 $5, and children under six and military families are free.
 It is highly recommended you book tickets in advance and pick a time slot online.
 The museum offers both guided and cell phone audio tours, which is included with museum admission.
 It also offers kayak tours of Coral Gables’ waterways the last Sunday of the month, downtown walking tours on the first Saturday, and Gables bike tours on the third Sunday.